GiovannaBezerra/random_wikipedia_article/README.md

 # RANDOM WIKIPEDIA ARTICLE

-*under construction*

 This program searches Wikipedia and fetches a random article.
 Then it asks the user if he wants to read that article or not.
 If the answer is yes, the material is shown; otherwise, another random report is presented.

-The aim of this project is to develop skills and materialize theoretical knowledge into practical experience.
+The aim of this project is to develop new python skills and materialize theoretical knowledge into practical experience.

 <p align="center">
   <a href="#how-it-works">How it works</a> •